-But Osaka's reticence makes sense: Events like the French and U.S. Open are extremely high-pressure, and athletes (especially women, and especially women of colour) are often criticized and analyzed for showing any kind of emotion, even after defeat.
+But Osaka's reticence makes sense: Events like the French and U.S. Open are extremely high-pressure, and athletes (especially women, and especially women of color) are often criticized and analyzed for showing any kind of emotion, even after defeat.
 During a match against Osaka in the 2018 U.S. Open, Serena and umpire Carlos Ramos got into a fight, causing a media frenzy that Serena described as sexist.
 She was pitted against Osaka and received backlash online, and wrote in a Harper's Bazaar essay that she started seeing a therapist.

 Rennae Stubbs, an ESPN commentator and retired Australian tennis player, praised Osaka's choice on Twitter.
 "4 someone who now works in media & knows how important quotes & sound bites are, I was also a player, with feelings!"
 Stubbs wrote.
 "This move from Naomi is really an amazing moment 4 the media to LISTEN to these players & understand how tough it is for many of them & to do better & get better!"

 Osaka said that, if she's fined, she hopes the money she pays can go towards a mental health charity.
-"If the organizations think that they can just keep saying, 'do press or you're gonna be fined,' and continue to ignore the mental health of the athletes that are the centrepiece of the cooperation," she wrote, "then I just gotta laugh."
+"If the organizations think that they can just keep saying, 'do press or you're gonna be fined,' and continue to ignore the mental health of the athletes that are the centerpiece of the cooperation," she wrote, "then I just gotta laugh."